darlacameron/intro-to-d3-nicar-2020/5-advanced-d3/README.md

 	.join(
 	      enter => enter.append('rect')
-	        .attr('fill', 'salmon'),
+	        .attr('fill', 'teal'),
-	      update => update.attr('fill', 'papayawhip'),
+	      update => update.attr('fill', 'silver'),
 	      exit => exit.remove()
 	)

 What happens when we click the button now?
 Notice how Denmark appears on the chart.
 Since this is a new `<rect>` we would expect it to be salmon-colored.
 But instead all the rects are papayawhip, as if they were all already there before.

 The issue is that D3 isn’t smart enough to know that we have a new country in our chart.
 We have to tell D3 that we care about tracking the countries in our join.
 To do this, we can pass an accessor function to `.data()`: